Cole Mefford, October Jefferson Award winner

-Last Monday of each month to Mrs. Catalli
+Last Monday of each month to Ms. Cowey

-(Use the main office mail box for Mrs. Catalli
+(Use the main office mail box for Ms. Cowey

 or hand deliver to room A001)

 In May 2005 we implemented The Jefferson Awards “Students in Action” here at San Mateo High School.
-We are in the fifth year of our Seven-Year Plan for the SMHS Students in Action to recognize and promote community service by San Mateo High School Students, Parents and other stake-holders.
+We are in the midst of updating our Annual Plan for the SMHS Students in Action.
+We continue to recognize and promote community service by San Mateo High School Students, Parents and other stakeholders.